SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 Next, zoom in a little to talk about your challenge with this task (why you’re having this conversation in the first place).

 ::: greybox
-The challenge I’m facing is finding a suitable way of getting the relevant data, because of the flexibility between which clients are selected, and which consultants may be present.
+The challenge I’m facing is finding a suitable way of getting the relevant data, because of the flexibility between which clients are selected and which consultants may be present.
 :::
 ::: good
 Figure: Good example 2/3 - This sentence helps the listener understand the specific difficulties being faced